geoscript/geoscript-py/doc/raster.rst

     XXXXX

 Although you can create you own algorithms, if they are going to be applied to large datasets or contain some complex analysis, it is always better to rely on an external algorithm.
-Since GeoScript can access a large collection of algorithms (meaningn that, whatever you want to do, you will most likely find a process that already does it, or a combination of them that produces the result you are looking for), it is better to use it to create a workflow and let those algorithms do the actual computation.
-See the `Processing geospatial data with GeoScript`_ section to know more about this powerful feature of GeoScript.
+Since GeoScript can access a large collection of algorithms (meaning that, whatever you want to do, you will most likely find a process that already does it, or a combination of them that produces the result you are looking for), it is better to use it to create a workflow and let those algorithms do the actual computation.
+See the :ref:`Processing geospatial data with GeoScript <processing>` section to know more about this powerful feature of GeoScript.